rallets/console-app-net5/README.md

 # .Net 5 console application demo

-A console app built using .NET 5 with support to Microsoft best practices to show how to setup:
+A console app built using .NET 5 with support to Microsoft DI best practices to show how to setup:

 - Multiple environments,
 - Configuration values using the `Options pattern`,